Glyphack/Glyphack/content/blog/huec/index.md

 Blendr connects to Bluetooth Low Energy (BLE) devices and lets you browse their services and characteristics.

 Characteristics are a place where the light stores some data.
-You can get data from a characteristic or write into it.
+You can get data from a characteristic or write to it.
 A service is simply a group of characteristics.
 For example a service could be for changing color and brightness.

-Here's how the output looked like for my lamp:
+Here's how the output looked for my lamp:

 ```text
 Service Device Information (0x1800)